-The Phased Plan for Return to Campus: Phase 1
+The Phased Plan for Return to Campus - Spring 2021: Phase 1 Information

 The following guidelines have been developed to provide additional clarification on how we aim to promote the health and safety of all employees and students for the Spring 2021 semester.

 These guidelines are in compliance with orders and guidance issued by the state of Connecticut.
 These guidelines are applicable to all University of New Haven employees, students and guests.
 Employees, students and guests are collectively referred to as "individuals" below.